-Prerequisite: Completion of one year of Biology, one year of Chemistry, and one year of Algebra.
+Prerequisite: Completion of one year of Biology, one year of Chemistry, and one year of Algebra, as well as a grade of B- or better in Chemistry.

-This course will emphasizes the study of motion, forces, energy, heat, sound, electricity, and light.
+This course will emphasize the study of motion, forces, energy, heat, sound, electricity, and light.
 It is designed primarily for those students who are interested in a more conceptual approach to the subject material; however, some mathematical applications to the major concepts of physics will be emphasized.
 Laboratory experiences will enhance the student's understanding of concepts being covered as well as allowing students a greater appreciation for our physical world.